E-Commerce Personalization through Purchase History of Your Online Store

 This level of personalization makes use of machine learning algorithms.
 An analyst that understands personalization down to its roots takes charge of this level and prepares a suitable marketing plan.

-This technique has helped businesses analyze individual customer behavior along with the rest of the website traffic in real time.
-Eventually, these algorithms display highest converting content in reference to every unique customer.
-You must aim to achieve this level of personalization for your online business in the least.
+This technique has helped businesses analyze individual customer behavior and the rest of the website traffic in real-time.
+Eventually, these algorithms display the highest converting content about every unique customer.
+It would be best to achieve this level of personalization for your online business in the least.

 Tier IV – Sprint

-Sitting at the top of the customization pyramid, individualization uses data and information to deliver a unique experience to customers.
-This website experience is based on their preferences, personal buying habits and behavior within their buying journey.
+At the top of the customization pyramid, individualization uses data and information to deliver a unique experience to customers.
+This website experience is based on their preferences, personal buying habits, and behavior within their buying journey.